sergiorua/f5-bigip-cookbook/README.md

   enabled true
 end

-# this will be create to /PartitionName
+# this will be created to /PartitionName
 f5_ltm_node '/PartititionName/10.10.10.10' do
   f5 'f5-test.test.com'
   enabled true